wp-plugins/post-status-dashboard/readme.txt

 == Frequently Asked Questions ==

+= Can I localize this plugin for my own language? =

+Yes you can.
+Included now in this plugin is a folder call "lang".
+Within this folder is a file called "privilege-menu.pot".
+This file can be used to create the localized translations for your own language using poedit.

+If you contact me after you have done this through my website at: https://www.fuzzguard.com.au/contact/ I can include this translation file in the next plugin release.
+You will be credited for your work of course.

-= Can I have more than one Post Status Dashboard widget for a different post status?
+= Can I have more than one Post Status Dashboard widget for a different post status? =

 Not currently.
 This will be added in a a later version of the software.